kingluddite/web-dev-notes/full-stack/wesbos/120n-fullstack-adv-react-graphql/05-accounts-auth-permissions/06-backend-password-reset-flow.md

 ### Convert callback-based functions into Promise-based functions
 #### promisify
-* We will also need to grab promisify because we can run `randomBytes` asynchronously but it is best to run all your asynchronously
+* We will also need to grab `promisify` because we can run `randomBytes` asynchronously but it is best to run all your code asynchronously
-* The way `randomBytes` works is via a callback function at the time of recording and we need to turn that into a Promise-based function
+* The way `randomBytes` works is via a callback function at the time of recording and we need to turn that into a `Promise-based` function

 `Mutation.js`